-How to Compress a GIF: Reduce File Size Without Losing Quality
+How to Compress a GIF Without Losing Quality (Step-by-Step)

 GIFs are everywhere, but they often come with a problem: massive file sizes.
-A 10-second animated GIF can easily balloon to 10MB or more, causing slow loading times and eating up bandwidth.
-Learning how to compress a GIF properly means you get smaller files that still look great.
+A 10-second animation can easily balloon to 10MB or more, causing slow loading times and eating up bandwidth.
+Compressing your files properly means you get smaller animations that still look great.
 Why Compress GIFs?

 The good news?